giladnavot/DEMO-pydantic/.swm/discriminator-application-in-pydantic.nrjr28pd.sw.md

 # Creating a union schema

-The function `union_schema` is used to generate a JSON schema that matches a schema that allows values matching any of the given schemas.
+The function <SwmToken path="/pydantic/json_schema.py" pos="1109:3:3" line-data="    def union_schema(self, schema: core_schema.UnionSchema) -&gt; JsonSchemaValue:">`union_schema`</SwmToken> is used to generate a JSON schema that matches a schema that allows values matching any of the given schemas.

 ```python
     def union_schema(self, schema: core_schema.UnionSchema) -> JsonSchemaValue: